Trains to Switzerland

 Taking the train through Switzerland is a great way to explore the country.
 No other European nation can quite match the Swiss when it comes to running a railway efficiently.
+So it was no surprise, perhaps, that Switzerland swept the board when Loco2 ran The Great Train Comparison in 2018 to identify Europe's star operators.
 There is a dense web of interconnecting rail routes.
 Smart timetabling and impressive punctuality mean that trains normally connect perfectly at major junctions.
 If your journey extends beyond the rail network, you’ll find that trains usually connect seamlessly with buses, ferries and cable cars.

 The main national rail operator is the state-run Swiss Federal Railways (abbreviated to CFF, SBB and FFS in French, German and Italian respectively).
 There are over a dozen other operators, but one ticketing system covers the entire country.

 Switzerland enjoys excellent international links, with cross-border trains serving one or more of the country's three main rail hubs - Basel, Zurich and Berne.
 All three have direct TGVs to Paris, ICEs to a clutch of German cities and Eurocity trains to a range of destinations in northern Italy.
 The opening of the Gotthard Base Tunnel in late 2016 gave a boost to Swiss-Italian links, but being a long tunnel it's not a route for those looking for great views of the Alps.